-This report is made solely to the TUC's members, as a body, in accordance with the provisions of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Our audit work has been undertaken so that we might state to the TUC's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the TUC and the TUC's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to union's members as a body.
+Our work has been undertaken so that we might state to union's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the union and the union's members as a body, for our audit work, or for the opinion we have formed.